simplesamlphp/simplesamlphp/docs/simplesamlphp-errorhandling.md

 #### `throwException`

 This method delivers the exception to the code that initialized the exception handling in the authentication state.
-That would be `\SimpleSAML\Auth\DefaultAuth` for authtentication sources, and `www/saml2/idp/SSOService.php` for processing filters.
+That would be `www/saml2/idp/SSOService.php` for processing filters.
 To configure how and where the exception should be delivered, there are two fields in the state-array which can be set:

 * `\SimpleSAML\Auth\State::EXCEPTION_HANDLER_FUNC`, in which case the exception will be delivered by a function call to the function specified in that field.